-Begusarai used be a part and parcel of the Munger district previously and has a distinct presence of its own.
-Begusarai has the distinctions of being is the birthplace of the illustrious Hindi poet Rashtrakavi Ramdhari Singh and distinguished historian Professor Ram Saran Sharma.
+Begusarai used to be a part and parcel of the Munger district previously and has a distinct presence of its own.
+Begusarai has the distinctions of being the birthplace of the illustrious Hindi poet Rashtrakavi Ramdhari Singh and distinguished historian Professor Ram Saran Sharma.

 A striking feature of Begusarai is that the city has traditionally been a communist stronghold and was previously referred to as the “Leningrad of Bihar”.

-How to reach Begusarai
+How To Reach Begusarai

 Begusarai is seated in the heart of the Ganga plain.
 The main rivers flowing through the district are Bainty, Baya, Burhi Gandak, Balan and Chandrabhaga.
 Begusarai is adequately connected to other parts of Bihar as well as India through a formidable network of railways and roadways.